TheresaLui/SelfHelpContent_v2/articles/azure.cosmosdb-account-administration-account-provisioning/content-check-for-minimum-required-details-to-start-working-on-the-case-1.md

 4. Account name
 5. Database name
 6. Collection name
-7. Account location
-8. What changes were made? (if applicable)
+7. What changes were made? (if applicable)
-9. Error message/StackTrace (if applicable)
+8. Error message/StackTrace (if applicable)

 **Please try to obtain all the information from ASC Resource Explorer before reaching to customer.**